The Xolair lawsuit claims there is a link between the use of this drug and the increased risk of severe cardiovascular and cerebrovascular issues.

 Novartis was founded in 1996 as the result of a merger between Swiss chemical manufacturer CIBA-Geigy and pharmaceutical company Sandoz Laboatories, both of which trace their origins to the mid-18th and 19th Centuries.
 Sandoz is noted for having been the first to develop lysergic acid diethylamine (LSD) in the 1940s as a psychoactive prescription drug for the treatment of mental disorders as well as the invention of the artificial sweetener, saccharine.

-Recently, a Wall Street Journal story reported that Novartis failed to report on over 10,000 side effects caused by ten different products over a period of more than a decade – including Xolair.
+A Wall Street Journal story reported that Novartis failed to report on over 10,000 side effects caused by ten different products over a period of more than a decade – including Xolair.

 What Are The Most Serious Side-Effects of Xolair